 Inclusion Support Program (ISP)

-Parents requesting ISP support enrol their child directly through the online enrolment process (below) and the school that offers the child’s enrolment will receive the ISP resourcing.
+Parents requesting ISP support should enrol their child using the online enrolment application form Enrolling in a Public School Applications are processed by the school/s you have listed on the online enrolment form.
+The school that enrols the child will receive the ISP resourcing.

 Transfers from Independent, Catholic, Interstate and Overseas Schools

 Parents are required to contact Disability Education on 6205 6925 or Disabilityeducation@act.gov.au to discuss the range of programs and supports available in ACT public schools and to complete the eligibility process.
-Parents will be asked to provide evidence including assessment reports to confirm their child’s eligibility.
-An offer of placement can only be made when a family has an ACT residential address.
+Parents will be asked to provide evidence including assessment reports to confirm their child’s eligibility for the range of Disability Education Programs.

 Central Placement Panel

-While parent/carer preferences are taken into consideration, CPP decisions and offers of placements are primarily guided by the:
+CPP decisions and offers of placements are based on the:

-- Location of the program in relation to student’s home address
+- Priority Enrolment Area - location of the program in relation to student’s home address;

 The National Disability Insurance Scheme (NDIS) and School Education